PranayPrasanth/Google_Analytics_Projects/Course1/Case_Study/README.md

-# 📘 Course 1: Foundations of Advanced Data Analytics
+# 📘 Course 1: Foundations of Data Science

 This folder contains all the materials and deliverables for **Course 1: Foundations of Advanced Data Analytics**, the first course in the **Google Advanced Data Analytics Certificate** program.